UniversalDependencies/docs/_say/feat/Aspect.md

 ### <a name="Conc">`Conc`</a>: TODO

-Beja: The imperfective marks an unbounded process or state, seen from the point of view of its unfolding and not as a bounded or completed event.
-It can be used in any temporal context, past, present or future.
+Zaar: In narrations, the concomitant marks an unbounded process functioning as a temporal frame for another process.

 #### Example

-TODO
+- _kóː <b>kə</b> yé wuriː ?//_ "Or how do you see it?"

 ### <a name="Inch">`Inch`</a>: inchoative